WhiteWatermelon1663/Manipulation-Basics/Guides/Dumping the game.md

 Sup!

-Dumping the game is eazy, you will need to download.
+Dumping the game is eazy.

 Download the newest snapshot of x64dbg.